ESA-WEED-project/.github/python_dev_environment/README.md

   - now in Jupyter you can select this Kernel or can create a new Notebook with that kernel (to start the notebooks just run `jupyter notebook` in your environment)

 ## PyCharm setting for the conda environment
-- first do editable install of your python project you are working on
-  - cd in the working folder of your repro (mostly in PyCharmsProject the name of the cloned repository) with terminal
-  - run `conda activate weed`
-  -	run `python -m pip install -e .`
 - activate the WEED conda env in your PyCharm project via the 'Interpreter settings'
 - if you have issues in PyCharm debugging make sure to set the PROJ_LIB path in the debugging/run environment variables for GDAL (see image)
 --> otherwise gdal command can stop working \